-The inner lining of the respiratory system consists of membranes that produce a thick sticky fluid called mucus.
-When alien objects such as dust particles or smoke enter the body, this lining begins to secrete mucus.
-When you suffer from a cold, this system is again activated and the failure to remove all the mucus leads to chest congestion.
+The inner lining of the respiratory system consists of membranes that produce a thick and sticky fluid called mucus.
+When foreign objects such as dust particles or smoke enter the body, this lining begins to secrete mucus.
+Failure to expel the accumulated mucus leads to chest congestion.
 Thus, in simple terms chest congestion is accumulation of mucus in the nose and airways.

 Causes of Infant Chest Congestion